 Update Sites are used to automatically update the Maconomy Workspace Client when your Production environment is upgraded.
 An update is automatically applied the first time users open their Workspace Client following an upgrade.

-Update Sites are going to be enabled in your Production environment.
+Update Sites are going to be enabled in your Production environment and Preview environment, where one has been provided (Preview environments are provided for major upgrades).
+For users who need access to multiple environments (Non-Production, Preview and Production), it is recommended that one Workspace Client is installed for Production access only and one Workspace Client for Preview access only.
+These Workspace Clients will automatically update.
+A minimum of one other Workspace Client should be installed for the other Non-Production environments.
+When Non-Production environments are upgraded the new version of the Workspace Client should be downloaded from the link provided by Deltek and installed manually.

 When the Update Sites are enabled it may update your users Workspace Clients when they go to login.
 This will only occur if users are not using the latest compatible version.
 An update package will average 60-70MB per download.
-There is no downtime associated with this process and there shouldn’t be any business disruption.
+There is no downtime associated with this process.

 Update Sites Process

-When a Production upgrade has completed, the Workspace Client automatically updates to the new version when a user opens the Workspace Client and connects.
+When a Production upgrade has completed or a Preview environment provided, the Workspace Client automatically updates to the new version when a user opens the Workspace Client and connects.

 Open the Workspace Client to start the update: